essquai/mm3/README.md

 # mm3
-The Modded Modula-3 compiler is derived from [Critical Mass Modula-3](https://github.com/modula3/cm3) and includes a a couple of minor packaging related enhancements.
+The Modded Modula-3 compiler is derived from [Critical Mass Modula-3](https://github.com/modula3/cm3) and includes a couple of minor packaging related enhancements.

 ## Quake
 **mm3** incorporates two new m3makefile/quake builtins.